 Aplastic crisis occurs when marrow erythropoiesis slows during acute infection (especially viral), during which an acute erythroblastopenia may occur.

 Acute chest syndrome results from pulmonary microvascular occlusion and is a common cause of death, with mortality rates of up to 10%.
 It occurs in all age groups but is most common in childhood.
 Repeated episodes predispose to chronic pulmonary hypertension.

 In children, acute sequestration of sickled cells in the spleen may occur, exacerbating anemia.

 Priapism, a serious complication that can cause erectile dysfunction, is most common in young men.

 Long-term consequences include impaired growth and development.
-Increased susceptibility to infection, particularly pneumococcal and Salmonella infections (including Salmonella osteomyelitis), also results.
+Chronic spleen damage increases susceptibility to infection, particularly pneumococcal and Salmonella infections (including Salmonella osteomyelitis).
 These infections are especially common in early childhood and can be rapidly fatal.